joemooney/rust-notes/src/create_book.md

 - mdbook init

+For my preprocessor I googled and found [mdbook-toc](https://github.com/badboy/mdbook-toc/blob/master/Cargo.toml) which I cloned and gutted to create my own preprocessor.
+If I want a Table of Contents, I will use mdbook-toc.
-For my preprocessor I googled and found [mdbook-toc](https://github.com/badboy/mdbook-toc/blob/master/Cargo.toml) My preprocessor so far is just a simple global search an replace.
+For my preprocessor so far all I need is just a simple global search an replace.
-Preprocessors are much more powerful than that, they have access to the entire parsed token tree.
+Preprocessors are powerful, they have access to the entire parsed token tree.
 This allows you much finer grain control over the substitutions.

 To publish the book I use a simple shell script: